 Note how the red peak has moved in the histogram from the darks area to the exposure (midtones) area.

 Leave a comment

-If you have any questions about the Lightroom histogram, let us know in the comments.
+If you have any questions about using the Lightroom histogram, let us know in the comments.

-Also, I love good news, so if my female posing tips have helped you to understand how to use the histogram in Lightroom, share that too.
+Also, I love good news, so if my Lightroom Classic histogram tips have helped you to understand how to use the histogram in Lightroom Classic, share that too.